If you have an eCommerce store, then you should know that product photography for eCommerce can make or break your business.

 Optimize your images for SEO

 We don’t have to tell you that SEO matters!
-Any small business owner knows that a good search engine optimization strategy is vital to increasing website traffic.
+Any small business owner knows that a good SEO strategy is vital to increasing website traffic.
 Did you know that the images on your site, including product photos, can contribute to your SEO?

 Great product images don’t mean anything if they take so long to load that your bounce rate is off the charts!
 Consider downsizing your images to improve load times and maximize conversions.
 Large, quality images don’t necessarily have to be large files.